 Components of Local Area Network

 The most used type of Local Area Network is Ethernet.
-LANs consist of the following components:
+LANs consist of the following computer components:

 Protocols are strategies and guidelines by which information and data can determine data density and type of error.

-The shape of the geometric arrangement of the elements in a network is called the topology of that network.
+The shape of the geometric arrangement of the elements in a network is called the network topology.
 For better understanding, we can say that bus, star, or ring layouts are popular types of topologies.

 It is good to know that in a WLAN network, wireless communication equipment such as radios and access points are used as a communication interface.